dojokata/book/manuscript/03-principles.md

 ## First, principles.

 Too often we start with tools.
+Fear of missing out (FOMO) probably has a lot to do with this.
+What if I miss the Kubernetes boat?
+What if I'm not keeping up with my peers?

 The derisive terms "Buzzword Bingo" and "Resume Driven Development" were coined to describe this phenomena and tendency in our line of work.
 The subtext is that tools come and go and won't save your lunch.

+Overall I think starting with tools is the wrong place to, well, start.
+I've had much better luck starting with first principles.
 When principles drive our choice of practices, practices stick.
 When practices stick, we get really good at picking and mastering the right tools.
 Better to act from first principles.

 ## What's a principle?